smith2255/journal/README.md

 Just a small project to keep up with Django, Docker, and Nginx

 # TODO
+- Add permissions to the API, and UI
 - Revise Unit Tests
 - Clean-up UI
   - base layout